USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_benchmark.md

 tar -xzvf output_CCTM_v55_gcc_Bench_2018_12NE3_cb6r5_ae7_aq_m3dry.tar.gz
 ```

+*Note that there is also benchmark output data for CMAQv5.5 with CB6r5 and the STAGE dry deposition module.
+Look for output_CCTM_v55_gcc_Bench_2018_12NE3_cb6r5_ae7_aq_stage.tar.gz in the AWS link above.*

 ## Compiling CMAQ

 *Before proceeding, it should be noted that building the ICON and BCON executables are optional steps when working specifically with the benchmark data.
 This is because the initial condition and boundary condition files have been provided for you within the benchmark data set.
 For further information on these preprocessors please reference [Chapter 4](../CMAQ_UG_ch04_model_inputs.md).*